Podcasts Are A Massive Opportunity For Brand Advertising

 #2 Live Ad Reads

-In podcasting, they is something a little more special – and slightly more expensive, which isn’t your typical standard ad.
+In podcasting, there is something a little more special – and slightly more expensive, which isn’t your typical standard ad.
 Which brings us to your second option, which is a live read.
-Instead it’s more old school – like what the Grand Ole Opry does in Nashville, where a brand is a sponsor of the podcast, and the host does a live read about the brand, based off of pre-scripted copy that the brand has submitted The host is going to be provided by your brand the messaging – potentially to tweak a bit - and they're going to naturally read it instead of making it sound like it's a true commercial and put that inside of their podcasts.
-These typically run closer to :60 within the podcast.
+Instead of an ad, it’s more old school – like what the Grand Ole Opry does in Nashville, where a brand is a sponsor of the podcast, and the host does a live read about the brand, based off of pre-scripted copy that the brand has submitted.

 #3 Branded Content - Organic Conversations